Terry Lamb/Aryndel Lamb-Marsh

 For instance, the story of Inanna from the Sumerian texts (from current-day Iraq) tells of the planet Venus and how this planet’s cycle works.
 It tells of Inanna descending into the Underworld to rescue her sister from the Lord of the Underworld, then burning up in its depths but emerging on the other side of this dark realm through her courage and strength, renewed and reborn.
 This is the story of how Venus, as an evening star, descends into the light of the Sun (during her retrograde period) until she is “burned up” in the Sun, emerging on the other side as a morning star, appearing reddened (as if from her struggle) and reborn.

 The Northern European fairy tale of Rapunzel is about the interactions of Venus (Rapunzel), Mars (the Prince), and the Moon (Frau Gothel, the ‘wicked step-mother’).
 Many of the stories tell about the patterns seen in the stars (the constellations) and how they represent important energies (archetypes) that we act out in our lives.
 In fact, whether it’s a planet or a Zodiac sign, a star or a constellation, there are plenty of archetypes to choose from!
-Share a free sample Sexual Soul Mates Reading.This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.
+Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 We can think of them as characters in an internal play.
 It’s as if they take on roles in our head, have a conversation with each other, and live out a story.
 What’s amazing is that we tell the story through our lives!
 This is the magic of astrology, and its mystery draws us to it.
 Understanding how we live out these stories is the key to unlocking the magic and beauty inside us to find love and happiness.